jpmsilva/jsystemd/README.md

 You can however suppress this dependency, in which case the strategy will switch to calling the `systemd-notify` binary, by spawning a separate process.
-This method has it's drawbacks, though, as the service type must now allow all processes from the cgroup to send notification messages, by adding the configuration `NotifyAccess=all` to the `[Service]` key.
+This method has it's drawbacks, though, as the service type must now allow all processes from the same process group to send notification messages, by adding the configuration `NotifyAccess=all` to the `[Service]` key.

 In the absence of `systemd-notify` you will see a message `Disabling SystemD notifications` in the log, and no integration will